310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Kanata %}
-hnn… we are going to be working with the rogue? it feels like it will only be a ruckus.
+mm… we are going to be working with the rogue? it feels like it will only be a ruckus.

 well… i suppose that lately i do not dislike things being rowdy, anyway.